 Through our Middle School world language program, students build written and oral communication skills in the target language.
 In Spanish, students learn conversational language and grammatical concepts through everyday connections and community experiences.
 In Latin, students appreciate Latin’s influence on English and other languages and disciplines.
 Across the grade levels, learning is rooted in the cultural and historical contexts of the languages being studied.

 In Leadership classes, all Grades 7 and 8 students explore civic responsibility as it relates to their daily lives at school and their interactions with the broader community.
 Individual leadership strengths are identified and developed through a range of projects and activities, including mentorship and service-learning, empowering students to fully understand and explore their potential to contribute.

 Active lessons in a variety of team games, nutrition, fitness, and basic physiology teach students the value of a healthy lifestyle while empowering them to achieve and maintain personal fitness.
 Self-confidence and problem-solving are fostered through emphasis on individual effort, sportsmanship, and teamwork.

 Middle school interscholastic teams extend the physical education program as a means to foster students’ skill acquisition and deepen their understanding of healthy competition.
 A “no-cut” policy encourages participation and enables athletes at all levels to experience the benefits of team practice and play.
-League participation with various independent schools on the west side of Los Angeles includes sports such as flag football, soccer, basketball, volleyball, baseball, cross-country, swimming, and track & field.
+League participation with various independent schools on the west side of Los Angeles includes sports such as flag football, soccer, basketball, volleyball, baseball, cross-country, swimming, cheer, and track & field.